soshubh/OS/README.md

             <td> 2.
 Concept of more than 1 thread.
 Threads are context switched. </td>
         </tr>
         <tr>
-            <td></td>
-            <td></td>
+            <td> 3.
+Number of CPU is 1. </td>
+            <td> 3.
+Number of CPU is more then 1. </td>
         </tr>
         <tr>
-            <td></td>
-            <td></td>
+            <td> 4.
+Isolation and memory protection exists.
+OS must allocate separate memory and resources to each program that CPU is executing. </td>
+            <td> 4.
+No isolation and memory protection, resources are shared among threads of that process. </td>
         </tr>
     </tbody>
 </table>

-**Multi-Tasking**

-1. Execution of more than one task simultaneously.
-2. Concept of more than 1 processes being context switched.
-3. Number of CPU is 1.
-4. Isolation and memory protection exists.
-OS must allocate separate memory and resources to each program that CPU is executing.

-**Multi-Threading**

-1. Process is divided into several different sub-tasks called as threads, which has its own path of execution.
-2. Concept of more than 1 thread.
-Threads are context switched.
-3. Number of CPU is more then 1.
-4. No isolation and memory protection, resources are shared among threads of that process.
---
+---

 ### ****Process Scheduling****

 It is the scheduling of processes for their execution.
 It helps in the efficient utilization of the CPU.